sjanzou/pecos/documentation/example.rst

 The script, **simple_example.py** (shown below), is used to run quality control analysis using Pecos.
 The script performs the following steps:

-* Define input for quality control tests, including

-  * Expected frequency of the timestamp

-  * Time filter to exclude data points early and late in the day

-  * Corrupt data values

-  * Upper and lower bounds for expected data range and data increments

-  * sine wave model to compute measurement error

 * Load time series data from an excel file

 * Run quality control tests